SOB X RBE

-SOB X RBE (an acronym of Strictly Only Brothers x Real Boi Entertainment) is an American hip hop group.
-The group consists of two active members, DaBoii and Slimmy B. The group was founded in 2016 by Slimmy B (Jabbar Brown), Yhung T.O.
+SOB X RBE (an acronym of Strictly Only Brothers x Real Boi Entertainment) was an American hip hop group founded in 2016.
+The group consisted of Slimmy B (Jabbar Brown), Yhung T.O.
 (Juwon Lee), DaBoii (Wayman Barrow), and Lul G (George Harris).
-The group was formed during their teenage years and they worked together to create music.
-Their sound is highly influenced by the Bay Area and various artists that make up the Hip-Hop and Rap culture of Northern California.
+The group met as teenagers in the Bay Area of California, with influence from West Coast figures in the area's hip hop scene.
+They are best known for their 2018 song "Paramedic!," which entered the Billboard Hot 100 and was included on the Kendrick Lamar-curated Black Panther film soundtrack.
+The group disbanded the following year, mainly due to the incarceration of member Lul G, who was convicted of murdering 26-year-old Rashied Flowers in July 2019.

 Music career

 As SOB x RBE gained momentum and exposure, in 2017 they caught the eye of Bay Area rapper Sage the Gemini who took the group under apprenticeship and had them be the opening act for his tour.
 He introduced the group to more prominent names in the music industry to help them gain more momentum.
 The group has released six complete projects: a self-titled mixtape in 2017, a debut album Gangin in 2018, an EP with Big Money, a second album Gangin II in late 2018, an EP with Marshmello, and an album "Family Not A Group" with producer Hit Boy.
 The group found mainstream attention after being featured on the track "Paramedic!" for the 2018 superhero film Black Panther.
+SOB X RBE worked with artists like Kendrick Lamar (Paramedic! on the Black Panther soundtrack), showcasing their influence and reach in the broader hip-hop scene.
 The group has gone on multiple tours around the United States and have been interviewed multiple times by The Fader and Billboard.
 The group is currently not signed to any recording label but, certain members in the group are signed to record labels as solo independent recording artist.
 They each have their own specific sound and history that makes them individuals and each group member has their own mixtapes and solo projects that they work on outside of the group.
 In an interview with DJ Vlad the group disclosed that despite musical differences they will always remain a "family" before a musical group.
+Carrying on this momentum SOB x RBE was included in the NBA 2K19 soundtrack, a significant platform for introducing music to a global audience, particularly younger and sports-oriented listeners.